 Completed homes normally save about 30% on their monthly bills, which equates to about $300 per year in total reduction in home energy costs.
 Weatherization updates can be performed on any home, and this includes mobile homes, multiplexes, apartments, condos and private homes.
 Both renters and homeowners are eligible.

 Community action agencies across Utah administer the service in your local county.
 They provide free weatherization services to qualified low income, elderly, and disabled households.
 The objective is to make improvements to homes, and the goal is to make them more energy efficient as well as ensure they are safe to live in.
 Priority is also given households with emergency situations and high-energy consumption as a percentage of their income.

 Some of the free improvements that can be provided include wall, floor, perimeter, and attic insulation.
 Heating system issues, including furnaces, can be fixed or replaced too.
 Weatherization can provide for the replacement of existing low efficiency appliances, furnaces or the tuning of them.
 Broken windows are repaired, or if the situation warrants, replaced at no cost.
 Contractors will also provide air sealing which includes adding door sweeps, weatherstripping doors, and caulking in areas where heat or conditioned air can leave the home.
 Also compact fluorescent lights (CFL bulbs) are installed and refrigerators can be replaced if they are not energy efficient.

 The Utah Division of Housing and Community Development administers both the HEAT and weatherization program statewide.
-They work with local community action agencies and non-profit organizations.
+They work with local community action agencies in Utah and non-profit organizations.
 The eligibility for both programs is similar, and families are often signed up for both of them.
 Any type of heating bill assistance or other benefits are provided in the form of grants to eligible households or their energy providers.